tliron/commonjs-goja/README.md

 * Optional support for `bind`, which is similar to `require` but exports the JavaScript objects, including functions, into a new `goja.Runtime`.
 This is useful for multi-threaded Go environments because a single `goja.Runtime` cannot be used simulatenously by more than one thread.
 Two variations
-  exist: early binding, which creates the `Runtime` when `bind` is called (low concurrency, high performance), and late binding, which creates the `Runtime` every time the bound object is unbound (high concurrency, lower performance).
+  exist: early binding, which creates the `Runtime` when `bind` is called (lower concurrency, higher performance), and late binding, which creates the `Runtime` every time the bound object is unbound (higher concurrency, lower performance).

 Example
 -------